-Mobileye is the global leader in the development of vision technology for Advanced Driver Assistance Systems (ADAS) and autonomous driving.
+Mobileye is a global leader in the development of vision technology for Advanced Driver Assistance Systems (ADAS) and autonomous driving.

 We have over 1,700 employees continuing our two-decade tradition of developing state-of-the-art technologies in support of automotive safety and autonomous driving solutions.

-Mobileye is a Tier 2 automotive supplier working with all major Tier 1 suppliers, covering the vast majority of the automotive market (programs with over 25 OEMs).
+Mobileye is a Tier 2 automotive supplier working with major Tier 1 suppliers, covering the vast majority of the automotive market (programs with over 25 OEMs).
 These OEMs choose Mobileye, for its advanced technology, innovation culture, and agility.
 As a direct result, the robustness and performance of our technology have been battle-tested over millions of driving miles as part of the stringent validation processes of safety-critical automotive products.

 From the beginning, Mobileye has developed hardware and software in-house.
 This has facilitated the strategic advantage of responsive and short development cycles of highly interdependent hardware, software and algorithmic stacks.
 This interdependence is key to producing high-performance and low power consumption products.